gokhanercan/OSimUnr/readme.md

 **wn_wup:** WordNet-based wup (Zhibiao Wu and Martha Palmer) semantic similarity/relatedness score.

 ## Cite
-The paper for with this dataset is currently under peer review.
+The paper for this dataset is currently under peer review.
 Citation details will be provided here once available.

 <!--
 ## Cite